TheRenegadeCoder/sample-programs/archive/p/python/README.md

 - [ ] Expressions
   - [ ] The Power Operator
-  - [ ] Unary Arithmetic and Bitwise Operation
+  - [ ] Unary Arithmetic and Bitwise Operations
     - [ ] The Plus (`+`) Operator
     - [ ] The Minus (`-`) Operator
     - [ ] The Invert (`~`) Operator
-  - [ ] Binary Arithmetic Operation
+  - [ ] Binary Arithmetic Operations
     - [ ] The Addition (`+`) Operator
     - [ ] The Subtraction (`-`) Operator
     - [ ] The Multiplication (`*`) Operator